tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Notifications</b>
 - Check that disabling hiding, clicking, or blocking on the first-run generates a notification warning at the top of the dashboard (all tabs), menu, and vault page (after first-run is closed or 'ok' is clicked).
 - Check that disabling hiding, clicking, or blocking on the dashboard/options page generates a notification warning at the top of the dashboard(all tabs), menu, and vault page.
-- Check that disabling EasyList on the dashboard/3p-filters page generates a notification warning at the top of the dashboard(all tabs), menu, and vault page.
+- Check that disabling EasyList/AdNauseam filters on the dashboard/3p-filters page generates a notification warning at the top of the dashboard(all tabs), menu, and vault page.
 - Check that clicking 'reactivate' on a notification warning at the top of the dashboard, menu, or vault pages causes the visual state to change correctly, and the setting in question to be updated correctly.
 - Check that the vault (if open) is updated when notifications change
 - Check that the dashboard (if open) is updated when notifications change